thaddavis/hthaogcrj-practice/READMEs/pt_3.md

 touch .github/workflows/cicd.yaml
 ```

-And Populate the cicd.yaml with this content…
+And we’ll populate this cicd.yaml file with this content…

-Let’s commit these changes and push our project to GitHub to test out this CICD automation.

-Placing a .yaml file in this location of our project will automatically trigger this cicd.yaml script each time we push code to the `main` branch
+Placing a .yaml file at this location of our project tree will automatically trigger the code outlined within it each time we push code to the `main` branch

-This cicd.yaml script requires us to setup up some GitHub Action “variables” as well as a GitHub “secret”
+If we look closely, this cicd.yaml script, we will see it requires us to setup up some “variables” as well as a “secret” in GitHub

 So let’s do that…

+If we come over to the Settings section of our GitHub repo…

-Let’s add the following Repository “variables”…
+Let’s add the following “Repository variables”…

 PROJECT_ID
 PROJECT_NUMBER